What Is A French or Double Cuff?

 Can I Wear French Cuffs Without A Jacket Or Sports Coat?

+Of course!
 If you work in an office that’s business casual, it’s perfectly acceptable to wear dress trousers with a French cuff shirt.
-We don’t, however, advise that you wear a French cuff shirt with jeans and no sport coat.
-It’s fine in a pinch, but leave the house with a sport coat on.
+Nevertheless, we advise that ensure that you wear a sport coat if you are also wearing jeans.
+It’s fine in a pinch, but cufflinks can look out of place with just a pair of jeans.

 Can I Wear French Cuffs Without A Tie?

-Note that one reason this works so well is that he’s wearing a full suit and has only ditched the tie.
-This is a classic British take on business casual, and it can also be very handsome for a night on the town for drinks or dinner.
+Joking aside, wearing cufflinks is an effective way of embellishing a suit when the tie is absent.
+Furthermore, this is a classic British take on business casual, and it can also be very handsome for a night on the town for drinks or dinner.